Christian anthropology: Human nature

-Most Christian Theology traditionally teaches that human nature originates holy but is corrupted by the fall.
-Part of the development of church doctrine has historically been concerned with discerning what role the human plays in “redemption" from that fall.
+Most Christian theology traditionally teaches that human nature originates holy but is corrupted by the Fall.
+Part of the development of church doctrine has historically been concerned with discerning what role the human plays in "redemption" from that fall.

 The debate about human nature between Augustine and Pelagius had to do with the nature of sin and its relation to the state of the human.
-Pelagius believed that man's nature was inherently good and taught that all children are born “as a fresh creation of God and therefore good.”
+Pelagius believed that man's nature was inherently good and taught that all children are born "as a fresh creation of God and therefore good."
 For Pelagius freedom is a constitute part of human nature.
-Humanity’s capacity to choose is inherited and therefore is untainted.
-Human are capable of following divine laws (such as the Ten Commandment) and live morally.
+Humanity's capacity to choose is inherited and therefore is untainted.
+Human are capable of following divine laws (such as the Ten Commandments) and live morally.
 The inherited ability to choose is itself a grace of creation.
-Augustine believed that all humans are born into sin because each has inherited a sinful nature due to Adam’s original sin.
-Without grace from God humanity is incapable of choosing good and therefore of pursuing God.
-Salvation then, becomes, either a cooperation between human will and divine grace (see Synergism) or an act of divine will apart from human agency (see Monergism.).
-Pelagius’s position was condemned at the Council of Carthage (418) and the Council of Ephesus and the Second Council of Orange.
-However the councils did soften Augustine’s position on Predestination.
+Augustine believed that all humans are born into sin because each has inherited a sinful nature through Adam's original sin.
+Without grace from God, humanity is incapable of choosing good and therefore of pursuing God.
+Salvation then becomes either a cooperation between human will and divine grace (synergism) or an act of divine will apart from human agency (monergism).
+Pelagius's position was condemned at the Council of Carthage (418), the Council of Ephesus, and the Second Council of Orange.
+However the councils did soften Augustine's position on predestination.

-During the Protestant Reformation Monergism had a resurgence through John Calvin’s devolvement of the doctrine of Total Depravity.

-Within Protestant Circles a debate happened between followers of John Calvin (Calvinists or Reformed Tradition) and Followers of Jacobus Arminius (Arminians) on the nature of grace in the process of salvation.
-Calvin and Arminius follow Augustine in the doctrine of total depravity.
-However, Arminians hold that God restores humanity’s free will, concerning the ability to choose salvation where as classic Calvinism holds to a strict monergism.
+During the Reformation, monergism had a resurgence through John Calvin's devolvement of the doctrine of total depravity.
+Within Protestant circles a debate happened between followers of John Calvin (Calvinists or Reformed tradition) and followers of Jacobus Arminius (Arminians) on the nature of grace in the process of salvation.
+Calvinists and Arminians follow Augustine in the doctrine of total depravity.
+However, Arminians hold that God restores humanity's free will concerning the ability to choose salvation whereas classic Calvinism holds to a strict monergism.

-Synergism and its affirmation of the participation of human will in salvation is the classic Patristic position as well as the position of the Roman Catholic, Eastern Orthodox Church, as well many Arminian influenced Protestant Churches.
-Whereas Monergism has become the position of most churches that are a part of the Reformed Tradition.
+Synergism and its affirmation of the participation of human will in salvation is the classic Patristic position as well as the position of the Roman Catholic, Eastern Orthodox Church, and many Arminian influenced Protestant Churches.
+Monergism has become the position of most churches that are a part of the Reformed tradition.

 Death and afterlife

 Christian anthropology has implications for beliefs about death and the afterlife.
 The Christian church has traditionally taught that the soul of each individual separates from the body at death, to be reunited at the resurrection.
 This is closely related to the doctrine of the immortality of the soul.
-For example, the Westminster Confession (chapter XXXII) states:
+For example, the Westminster Confession of Faith (chapter XXXII) states: